b0tShaman/DDPG-Inverted-Pendulum/README.md

 ## Key Variables

-Here are the main configurable variables in the code that control the behavior of the simulation and the training process:
+Here are the main configurable variables in the code (DDPG.java) that control the behavior of the simulation and the training process:

 - `train` (boolean):
   Set this to `true` to enable training.
 Once the training is complete, set it to `false` to stop training and begin using the trained model.